sawyerh/lambda-asset-pipeline/README.md

 AWS Lambda functions to process videos and resize images.

-See the individual README's in each subdirectory for usage info.
+See the individual READMEs in each subdirectory for usage info.

 ### Author